 - Create Individual Enrollment and Collect Metadata

 Most of the rest of the lab will be completed in a Cloud Shell terminal.
+Some of the values you will collect are also available in the Azure portal, but this allows you to practice using Azure CLI.

 - Launch Cloud Shell from within the Azure Portal, choosing the Bash environment in order to use Azure CLI.